headzoo/etcdsh/README.md

 * "ps1" The first custom prompt.
 * "ps2" The second custom prompt.

 When used at the command line, prefix the option with "-", eg `-machine`.
-When defined as an environment variable, prefix the option with "ETCDSH_", eg "ETCDSH_MACHINE".
+When defined as an environment variable, prefix the option with "ETCDSH_", eg `ETCDSH_MACHINE`.

 An example configuration file.